Myth254/Odin-Project-Library/README.md

 # Odin Project Library

 A simple, interactive "Library" web application built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-This project focuses on practicing object-oriented JavaScript, DOM manipulation, and local data management.
+This project focuses on practicing object-oriented JavaScript and DOM manipulation.

 ## Features

 - 📚 **Add new books** with title, author, number of pages, and read status.
 - 🗑️ **Remove books** from your library.
 - ✅ **Toggle read status** for any book.
-- 💾 **Persistent data** (books are saved in your browser's `localStorage`).
-- 📱 **Responsive design** that works on desktop and mobile devices.

 ## Technologies Used

 - HTML5
 - CSS3 (Flexbox/Grid)
 - Vanilla JavaScript (ES6)

 ## Installation & Usage